isaac-rico/Analytics-Portfolio/E-Commerce Analysis/README.md

 ## Project Overview

-This project analyzes the **Olist Brazilian Ecommerce dataset** to create a modern analytics workflow for reporting and business intelligence.
+This project analyzes the **Olist Brazilian E-commerce dataset** to create a modern analytics workflow for reporting and business intelligence.

-Using **dbt for transformation, Snowflake for warehousing, and Apache Superset for dashboarding**, I built a set of reusable data models and interactive dashboards to answer key ecommerce questions around:
+Using **dbt for transformation, Snowflake for warehousing, and Apache Superset for dashboarding**, I built a set of reusable data models and interactive dashboards to answer key e-commerce questions around:

 - sales performance
 - category trends
 - customer behavior
 - seller performance

-Unlike a single dashboard-only project, this project focuses on the full analytics engineering pipeline: taking raw ecommerce data, transforming it into clean business-ready models, and exposing those models through dashboard views tailored to different business questions.
+Unlike a single dashboard-only project, this project focuses on the full analytics engineering pipeline: taking raw e-commerce data, transforming it into clean business-ready models, and exposing those models through dashboard views tailored to different business questions.

 ---